 That is the question I found myself pondering last week, as a sipped on a cup of hot pot water.

+I can think of nothing comparable to a cup of steaming hot pot water generously flavored with bits of ground provisions, banana, and dumplings.
 For as long as I can remember I have watched my grandmother and just about every ‘older’ Jamaican woman, and some men too, I know sip on the water left from boiling a pot of ground provisions (food), before dinner.

 Was it a simple country ritual from long ago.
 Borne possible form the habit of drinking a hot beverage to ease gas/ hunger pains before meals.
 Pot water always seemed to be an alternative to hot tea/ coffee.
 Whatever the reason a steaming hot cup of pot water was a given when we boiled food for dinner.
 By virtue of being a ‘foreigner’ or some such foolishness I now find myself doing like other tourists and get waited on so I haven’t taken much notice to see if this custom is still practiced.